jamargoochIT/post-install-config/README.md

 Now, we’re going to create a User.<br>
-To do this We’ll need to go to the agents panel, which is in the upper right corner.
+To do this we’ll need to go to the agents panel, which is in the upper right corner.

 ![15](https://github.com/user-attachments/assets/9fb1818a-1238-49b6-8821-6914fbeb4769)<br><br><br><br>